 Mica is a natural stone that cleaves nearly perfectly into sheets.
 Thin transparent sheets of mica may also be called isinglass.
 It is very thin, transparent and flexible.

 At one time, mica was quite rare and expensive.
 Then, in the early 19th century, large reserves were found in New England, Africa and South America.
 There are old mica mines all over Western North Carolina where I live.
 As of 2005, the US was the second highest producer of mica (after China).
-Much mica is also mined in Canada.
-The sheet mica, used in lighting is much less common than the little flakes and scrap.
+A lot of mica is also mined in Canada.
+The sheet mica used in lighting is much less common than the little flakes and scrap.

 Coming Soon: Natural Wood, Natural Stone and Arts and Crafts Lighting